EthanPerello/npc-forge/docs/character-examples.md

 # Character Examples

-This page showcases examples of NPCs created with NPC Forge, demonstrating different genre capabilities, customization options, and the new portrait editing and trait management features.
+This page showcases examples of NPCs created with NPC Forge, demonstrating different genre capabilities, customization options, and the portrait editing and trait management features.

 ## Fantasy Characters